crazyyy/wp-framework/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 8.0.3 - January 15, 2025 =
+* Improvement: Added support for hosts relocating the WAF's auto-prepend file via the constant/envvar WORDFENCE_WAF_PREPEND_DIRECTORY
+* Improvement: Added detection for non-repo plugins and themes to avoid the scanner reporting changes when the same slug + version exists within the wordpress.org repo
+* Improvement: Messaging for Central disconnections now better reflects the user making the change
+* Improvement: Scan errors due to unreachable Wordfence servers will now provide a link to our status page to check for outages
+* Improvement: Reduced the number of network calls created to sync scan issues when updates are performed in bulk
+* Change: Reworked setting caching to avoid issues with some object caches
+* Change: Reworked cURL check to avoid using WP_Http_Curl, which has been deprecated
+* Fix: Normalized all wordfence.com links to be https
+* Fix: Fixed a rare error that could occur on the diagnostics page when displaying a list of error logs
+* Fix: Removed the "back to top" button and related script block from emailed diagnostics
+* Fix: Fixed some UI coloring that did not correctly reflect the license type in use

+= 8.0.2 - January 2, 2025 =
+* Improvement: General compatibility improvements and better error handling for PHP 8+
+* Improvement: Added audit log status to the plugin dashboard
+* Change: Increased width of diagnostics text export for better legibility
+* Fix: Addressed an error with mail hooks and the audit log when third party plugins send unexpected value types

 = 8.0.1 - November 14, 2024 =
 * Improvement: Updated GeoIP database